UP-RS-ESP/timeseries_inversion/README.md

 This repository is associated with:

 Mueting, A., Charrier, L., and Bookhagen, B.: Challenges in reconstructing seasonally driven landslide motion from optical satellite data: insights from the Del Medio catchment, NW Argentina, EGUsphere (preprint), [https://doi.org/10.5194/egusphere-2025-6445](https://doi.org/10.5194/egusphere-2025-64459), 2026.

+For the postprocessing of surface velocities estimated from remote sensing images based on the temporal closure principle, please also refer to [TICOI](https://github.com/ticoi/ticoi).